We believe the challenge of global health is this:

 We need to pay attention to both the what and the how of global health education.

-Through our 3-week, 120-hour Global Health Practicum and 5-week internship program, AMOS aims to educate and empower a socially-conscious generation of public health professionals.
+Through our 3-week, 120-hour Global Health Practicum, AMOS aims to educate and empower a socially-conscious generation of public health professionals.

 Global Health Practicum